superawesome352-droid/APSC103RideauCanalCode/README.md

   what port the green (on) LED is attached to what port the red (off) LED is attached to

-The code initialises the Serial Monitor.
-In the event of an error with the state, it will output to
+The code initialises the serial monitor.
+In the event of an error with the state, it will output to the serial monitor that the state has an error and the attempted state.
+It will then exit the program with exit code 1.